psanse/BitGraph/bitscan/README.md

 Normally clients should use just the `bitarray` or `sparse_bitarray` types.
 Watched bit arrays have proven useful in some combinatorial problems.
 One such example may be found [here](http://download.springer.com/static/pdf/797/chp%253A10.1007%252F978-3-319-09584-4_12.pdf?auth66=1411550130_ba322f209d8b171722fa67741d3f77e9&ext=.pdf "watched bit arrays").

-The library features several optimizations for typical enumeration of set members (in this context, *bitscanning*) which have been found useful for fast implementation of algorithms during research, such as  destructive vs non-destructive scans, forward and reverse_forward scans, random starting points, caching indexes etc. A comparison with other well-known implementations (such as BOOST or STL bit strings) can be found [here](http://blog.biicode.com/bitscan-efficiency-at-glance/ "BITSCAN efficiency at a glance ").
+The library features several optimizations for typical enumeration of set members (in this context, *bitscanning*) which have been found useful for fast implementation of algorithms during research, such as  destructive vs non-destructive scans, forward and reverse_forward scans, random starting points, caching indexes etc.

 GETTING STARTED
 -------------------------------